all over me

 In the middle of all this, and through the haze of confusion that is her love for Ellen, Claude forms a mutual attraction to Lucy (Leisha Hailey in an excellent pre-L Word stint), a pink-haired, rocker girl she meets at a lesbian club.
 However, it is soon obvious that this new, healthy relationship won't stand a chance unless she can break the shackles of her desperate connection with Ellen and emerge as her own person.

 Along with savvy scripting and directing, it is the near-flawless performances that make this film what it is.
-Alison Folland made three wonderful films back to back before dropping back into obscurity; this one, the black comedy To Die For and the chilling Boys Don't Cry.
-All Over Me succeeds or fails on her portrayal of Claude which, despite her inexperience in leading roles, is just so moving.
+Alison Folland made three wonderful films back to back before dropping back into relative bit parts and obscurity; this one (for which she was nominated for an Independent Spirit award), the black comedy To Die For which started her career, and the chilling Boys Don't Cry.
+All Over Me succeeds for the most part because her moving and authentic portrayal of Claude.

 Cole Hauser continues his lucrative career playing some of the best thugs on film (see also his riveting neo-Nazi performance in Higher Learning).
-Also deserving of special mention is Pat Briggs as the gay neighbour Luke and Leisha Hailey's sweet turn as the streetwise-yet-childlike Lucy.
-Tara Subkoff is the film's weakest link as Ellen.
-Subkoff is so thin it made me wince every time she walked onscreen, plus she has a tendency to whine her way through the difficult moments rather than act.
+Also deserving of special mention is Pat Briggs as the gay neighbour Luke, and Leisha Hailey's sweet turn as the streetwise-yet-childlike Lucy.
+Tara Subkoff is the film's weakest link as Ellen, with a tendency to whine her way through the difficult moments, but it isn't annoying enough to derail the film at all.

 Just as music plays a huge role in Claude's life, the film's soundtrack is like another character, with depth, variation and purpose.
-From the riot grrl tracks of Lucy's band, through the indie background tracks (from such classic artists as Ani Difranco, Cornershop and Helium), to the crushing sounds of Patty Smith's classic "Pissing in a River" that reduces Claude to tears in Lucy's bedroom, not a single note seems meaningless or wasted.
+From the riot grrl tracks of Lucy's band, through the indie background tracks (from such classic artists as Ani Difranco, Cornershop and Helium), to the crushing emotion of Patti Smith's "Pissing in a River" played in a pivotal moment, not a single note seems meaningless or wasted.
 It's a textbook example on how music can enhance a film, but not overpower it.

 The most difficult lesson for Claude to learn is that no matter how painful it is, you can't save someone who won't save themselves, no matter how much you love them.
 Loyalty is important, but self-respect is more so.
 It's a huge lesson for a fifteen year old to learn.
 Yet despite everything she goes through, Claude never fully abandons her youthful optimism and romanticism and, most of all, is not scared away from trusting someone else with her emotions.